 1972: When neighbors complained about noise from a concert by Manfred Mann’s Earth Band at the University of Miami, local police shut the show down, resulting in a two-hour student riot so fierce the band was forced to retreat to their dressing room.

 1974: Husband and wife James Taylor and Carly Simon invited a small group that included Linda Ronstadt and Joni Mitchell to their Los Angeles residence.
 They reportedly went caroling door to door through the Hollywood Hills before heading to the Troubadour nightclub.

-1977: Former Fleetwood Mac guitarist Bob Welch had his first solo top 10 hit on the Billboard Hot 100 with “Sentimental Lady,” a song originally recorded by Fleetwood Mac for the group’s Bare Trees album in 1972.
+1977: Former Fleetwood Mac guitarist Bob Welch had his first solo top 10 hit on the Billboard Hot 100 with “Sentimental Lady,” a song originally recorded by Fleetwood Mac for the group’s sixth studio album, Bare Trees, in 1972.
 Mick Fleetwood was invited to play drums for the song and Christine McVie and Lindsey Buckingham provided backup vocals.
 The group’s members also served as the tracks’ producers.

 Dave Bartholomew, bandleader, composer, arranger, record producer, and prominent New Orleans musician whose biggest success came from his partnership with Fats Domino, was born in Edgard, LA in 1918.